humberto-pereira/i-recipe/README.md

 - It's important to acknowledge that object IDs and specific data points may vary in the documentation compared to the live platform due to the dynamic nature of the testing environment, including object creation and deletion.

 - This manual testing phase was crucial in identifying potential issues, fine-tuning the platform's functionalities, and ensuring that the iRecipe API stands ready to support a vibrant and engaging culinary community.

+- for see the tests here is the link for the separate file [testing.md](/testing.md)

+### bugs

+#### Category Requirement in Recipe Posts:

+- Problem: The user was able to post a recipe without specifying a category, even though it was meant to be a required field.
+- Resolution: Modify the model to make the category field non-nullable and provide a default value or enforce validation to ensure a category is specified.

+#### Average Rating Calculation:

+- Problem: The average rating was not being displayed or calculated as expected.
+- Resolution: A method was introduced in the RecipeRating model to calculate and return the average rating for a recipe.
+This method was then utilized in the serializer to include the average rating in the API response.

+#### Displaying Rating Options in the Frontend:

+- Problem: Difficulty in displaying dropdown menu options (ratings 1 to 5) in the RecipeRating list view.
+- Resolution: Adjustments were made in the serializer to ensure the rating field correctly provided the dropdown options by using serializers.ChoiceField with the appropriate choices.

+#### Handling Duplicate Ratings:

+- Problem: An IntegrityError was encountered when trying to rate a recipe that had already been rated by the same user.
+- Resolution: The perform_create method in the RecipeRatingList view was modified to check for an existing rating by the same user for the same recipe and raise a validation error if found.

+#### Dynamic Message for 'Not Found' Errors:

+- Problem: The default 'Not found.' detail message in DRF was deemed too generic for certain scenarios.
+- Resolution: The get_object method in views was customized to raise a NotFound exception with a more descriptive error message when applicable.

+#### Access Control for Conversations and Messages:

+- Problem: Users could view conversations or messages not belonging to them.
+- Resolution: Permission checks were added in the conversation and message views to ensure that only participants of a conversation or senders/recipients of a message could access them.

+All custom files were validate using the [Code Institute Python Linter](https://pep8ci.herokuapp.com/):

+The following files were validate
+- models.py
+- serializers.py
+- urls.py
+- views.py
+- permissions.py

+from:
+ - followers app: **no errors found**
+ - i_recipe_api app **no errors found**
+ - likes app **no errors found**
+ - messaging app **no errors found**
+ - profiles app **no errors found**
+ - recipe_category app **no errors found**
+ - recipe_comments app **no errors found**
+ - recipe_posts app **no errors found**
+ - recipe_rating **no errors found**

+ ## Deployment

+ The i-recipe_api id deployed to Heroku, using ElephantSQL Postgres database.
+Steps to deploy to Heroku:

+#### GitHub Setup:

+- Create a fork or clone this repository using GitHub.
+- Cloudinary Setup for Images:

+- Sign up or log into Cloudinary.
+- Navigate to the dashboard and copy the 'API Environment variable' starting from cloudinary://.
+Keep this information secure as it will be used shortly.

+#### Heroku Deployment:

+- Log into Heroku and create a new app by selecting 'Create new app' in the 'New' menu.
+- Choose a name for your app and set the region.
+- In the 'Settings' section of your Heroku dashboard, reveal config vars and add your environment variables:
+- CLOUDINARY_URL: Paste the Cloudinary URL saved earlier.
+- DATABASE_URL: This will be added after setting up ElephantSQL.
+- SECRET_KEY: A secret key of your choosing.
+- ALLOWED_HOSTS: Your Heroku app URL without the https:// prefix.

+#### ElephantSQL Database Setup:

+- Sign into ElephantSQL and create a new instance.
+- Select the 'Tiny Turtle' plan (free tier) and choose a data center closest to you.
+- Copy the ElephantSQL database URL (starts with postgres://) to your clipboard.
+- Add this URL as the DATABASE_URL in your Heroku app's config vars.

+#### Deploying Your App:

+- Go to the 'Deploy' section in Heroku, select GitHub as the deployment method, and connect to your GitHub repository.
+- Optionally, enable automatic deploys from the main branch for continuous deployment.
+- Use the 'Manual Deploy' section to deploy your app by selecting the main branch and clicking 'Deploy Branch'.

+Credits

+- Code Institute Django Rest Framework walk through.
+The profiles, recipe_posts, recipe_comments, followers, likes where based in the Code Institute DRF walkthrough adapted to the needs and characteristics of the project; recipe_rating, recipe_category, messaging, and conversation is 100% custom-developed with knowledge acquired in this journey.
+[Code Institute](https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopmentadvancedfrontend)
+- The detailed guides on creating RESTful APIs provided by Django REST Framework Documentation: [Django REST Framework Documentation:](https://www.django-rest-framework.org/)
+- The vast repository of knowledge on Stack Overflow and other developer forums that offered solutions and advice for numerous challenges encountered during development: [Stack Overflow](https://stackoverflow.com/)